hww/XiSound/README.md

 MusicManager.MusicVolume = 0.5f;
 ```

-For FX sounds there are this methods in the SoundSystem class.
+There are the next methods in the SoundSystem class.

 ``` C#
 // Play the next sound once and call delegate at the end